OVERVIEW

 Illustrator

-Off-Rail: uncovering hidden spots of Seattle's light-rail neighborhoods
+Off-Rail: uncovering the hidden spots of Seattle's light rail neighborhoods

 Why does exploring a new city and finding community feel so exhausting for Seattle’s young professionals?

-Seattle is a rapidly growing city of transplants who frequently experience social isolation and feel disconnected from the culture of their new neighborhoods.
-We chose to focus on this space because young professionals want to build community, but they constantly struggle to overcome the daunting initial barriers of effort, cost, and time required to actively explore an unfamiliar city.
+We chose to focus on this space because young professionals want to build community, but they struggle to overcome the initial barriers of effort, cost, and time required to explore an unfamiliar city.

 Cracking the "Seattle Freeze"